Kabeer2004/CCProject1/backend/README.md

 ### 🔒 Authentication & Authorization

 - JWT-based authentication (OAuth2 with password flow)
-- Protected endpoints for all student operations
+- Protected endpoints for all student and course operations
 - Role-based access control (future-ready)
 - Password hashing with bcrypt